Military chaplain: Japan

 In most all naval ships, there is a Shinto Kamidana (神棚, God-shelf, lit).

 Japan Maritime Self-Defense Force ships also often contain a Kamidana.

+Korea

+Korean Armed Forces operate 4 Religious affirmations of Chaplain Service.
+Two Christianity denominations such as Protestant and Catholic and non Christianity branches such as Buddhism and Won Buddhism.

+Protestant is consisted by Presbyterian denominations such as Tonghap, Hapdong, Koshin and Kijang and other non Presbyterian denominations.
+Non Presbyterian denominations are consisted by Lutheran, Methodist, Baptist and Salviation Army.
+Anglican could not have vicar and ministers in the armed forces.
+Orthodox Church also could not send their ministers to Korean Armed Forces.

+Buddhism Chaplains are belonged to Jogye Order of Mahayana.
+Unlike Protestant and like Catholic Church, only monks whose denominations are Jogye Order could be Military Chaplains for Buddhist.

-The Netherlands
+Netherlands

-The Netherlands has chaplains of Protestant, Catholic, Jewish, Muslim, Hindu, and humanist faiths, provided by the De Diensten Geestelijke Verzorging (DGV) or the Spiritual Care Services.
+In the Netherlands, there are chaplains of Protestant, Catholic, Jewish, Muslim, Hindu, and humanist faiths, provided by the De Diensten Geestelijke Verzorging (DGV) or the Spiritual Care Services.
 Chaplains are trained in Vormingscentrum Landgoed Beukbergen.